 Now, the cleaning begins!
 Unlike tidying, which must be done by category and not by location, cleaning can and should be done from one room to the next.
-If it helps to break the process down into more manageable projects, create a detailed schedule for when to address each room in your home – and stick to it!
+Below, you’ll find a KonMari-approved Spring Cleaning Checklist.
+If it helps to break the process down into more manageable projects, create a detailed spring cleaning schedule for when to address each room in your home — and stick to it!

-Each home’s spring cleaning needs will look slightly different, but these are our must-do tasks for each room:
+Each home’s spring cleaning needs will look slightly different, but these are our to-do tasks for each room:

 - Wash linens and flip your mattress if needed

 - Swap seasonal apparel and linens out

 - Wipe down bathroom counters, mirror and sink

 - Clean toilet – both inside and out